-The National Survey of Children’s Health includes an indicator of access to developmental screening for children aged 10-months to 5 years, based on parental report.
+This section includes measurement and evaluation resources.
+Access to standardized developmental screening is an important measure of the quality of pediatric primary care.
+For that reason, the CHIPRA Core Set of Children’s Health Care Quality Measures includes an indicator of access to developmental screening (DEV-CH) for children enrolled in Medicaid and CHIP.
+This measure, developed at Oregon Health and Science University, is used to monitor the receipt of developmental screening during each of the first three years of a child’s life.
+Twenty-five states voluntarily reported the measure to the Centers for Medicare & Medicaid Services (CMS) in 2018.
+See the map below for more information.
+State data is available from CMS.
+The National Survey of Children’s Health includes an indicator of access to developmental screening for children aged 10 months to 5 years, based on parental reports.
 HRSA’s Title V Maternal and Child Health Block Grant program includes a national performance measure (NPM 6) that monitors developmental screening using this indicator.
-Forty-two state Title V programs have prioritized this performance measure.
+Forty state Title V programs have prioritized this performance measure.
 States agencies may use the above or other measures internally to monitor access to developmental screening.
 Measures may be used in Medicaid performance improvement projects or other quality monitoring efforts.
-See the Medicaid Incentives and Improvement Projects map below to learn more.Since these measures rely on different data sources (Medicaid claims, medical chart review; parent telephone survey) and specifications, developmental screening measurement is not aligned across systems or programs.
+See the Medicaid Incentives and Improvement Projects map below to learn more.
+Because these measures rely on different data sources (e.g., Medicaid claims, medical chart reviews, parent telephone surveys) and specifications, developmental screening measurement is not aligned across systems or programs.

-State Reporting of CHIPRA Developmental Screening Core Measure
+State Reporting of CHIPRA Developmental Screening Core Measure Updated January 2022

-Currently report the measure (26)
+Currently report the measure (FY20) (31)

-Previously reported the measure (2)
+Never reported the measure (15)

-Sources: 2011, 2012, 2013, 2014 and 2015 Annual Reports on the Quality of Care for Children in Medicaid and CHIP; 2016 and 2017 Annual Reporting on the Quality of Care for Children in Medicaid and CHIP Chart Packs
+Sources: 2011, 2012, 2013, 2014, 2015 Annual Reports on the Quality of Care for Children in Medicaid and CHIP; 2016, 2017, 2018, 2019, 2020 Annual Reporting on the Quality of Care for Children in Medicaid and CHIP Chart Packs

-State Medicaid Incentives or Improvement Projects for Developmental Screening
+Medicaid Incentives and Measures for Developmental Screening